 The summer crochet lace wrap pattern can be finished off in two ways for two slightly different looks to meet your individual style.
 As for the number of ways that you can wear it, is up to your imagination.
 However, I’ve shown you several possibilities for this styling crochet wrap in the following images.

 To wear this beauty as shown below you will need a shawl pin.
 This is really cool because it allows the wrap to drape down at the front.
 It’s a great way to hide any unwanted bulge.

-As you can see, the lace at the top of the wrap is different than what I started with.
-If you want the top to look somewhat the same you simple change where you end the pattern repeat.
+As you can see, the lace at the top of the wrap is different than at the bottom of the wrap.
+If you want both sides to look somewhat the same you simple change where you end the pattern repeat.
 See the pattern variation at the bottom of the pattern.

 Crochet Pattern Information